kcarnold/cs344/content/units/05learning/homework.md

 Constraints:

-- You may refer only to Fundamentals notebooks, and you must retype all code that you use for this assignment.
+- You may refer only to Fundamentals notebooks, and you must retype all code that you use for this assignment (except for the data-loading code provided below).
 - Do not use any material other than the official documentation for PyTorch Tensors.
 - Do not use any `fastai` capabilities beyond the data loading code provided.
   - In particular, don't use `Learner`.
 You should implement your own training loop.